-- 1. Successful clinical work in each of two (2) half-time placements as determined by supervisors.
+- Successful clinical work in each of two (2) half-time placements as determined by supervisors.
 Direct service time of at least 25% (APA minimum requirement) and not to exceed 40% (the program's aspirational goal).
-Interns will receive monthly feedback about these goals as the year progresses. - 2.
-Successful rotation at the Emergency Services Department (Crisis Team) as determined by the ESP program director. - 3.
+Interns will receive monthly feedback about these goals as the year progresses.
+A minimum of 370 direct service hours are required for the outpatient placement.
+Evening availability 2 days a week is also required at the outpatient placement. - 2.
+Successful rotation at the Adult and Youth Mobile Crisis Intervention Services as determined by the Program Director. - 3.
 Attendance and active participation in all mandatory seminars as determined by seminar leaders. - 4.
-Successful completion of a minimum of six (6) psychological testing batteries and corresponding written reports as determined by testing supervisors. - 5.
+Successful completion of a minimum of five (5) psychological testing batteries and corresponding written reports as determined by testing supervisors. - 5.
 Successful demonstration of ability to produce a relevant research product and ability to communicate findings and implications of this research as determined by supervisors and/or training staff. - 6.
 Successful navigation of the program's evaluative system, including the Individual Learning Plan, Supervisors and Intern Conference, Mid-Year Evaluation, and Final Evaluation.
 These documents are found in the Intern Handbook. - 7.
 Active participation in the evaluation of the training program by completing supervisor and seminar evaluations during the training year.
-These documents are found in the Intern Handbook, but are provided directly to the interns in PDF format by the Director of Graduate Student Training to provide confidentiality.